MattHatwey/Manemo/chapter5.md

 Leaf was always a very busy Manemo, so sadly, Leaf was unable to move to Aves and the others.
 She lived in Cloud City.
 Aves and the others lived in Sunlight Town.
 They were pretty far away.
 But Manemo Land had chat, voicemail, calls, texts, mail, etc.

+The parade had already gone for a solid 3 hours.
+Some went back home, others stayed.
+It was 6:30PM now.

+Some people wanted to stay until the night festival.
+Others wanted a quick rest before the night festival.
+But nobody wanted to miss it.

+It was now 8:30PM.
+The night festival had started.

+Legendaria looked at the skies.